GenHavoc/DeepFLow/README.md

 # Major-Assignment-1

 Phase 1- Used Machine Appendix to use other features and analysed the features.

 Phase 2- I analysed the data, the datatypes and used a threshold of 80% to drop a column.
 Used simple imputer for missing values, initally used KNN but the computation was very slow.

-Imputed categories with missing value.Used label encoder and one hot encoding for categories.
+Imputed both train and test categories with missing value.
+Used ordinal encoder and one hot encoding for categories.

+Dropped columns with more than 60% data missing and aligned test and train columns.
+If a column is present in train and not present in test, I imputed with median of train data.

-Phase 3- Applied XGBoost along with optuna for tuning hyperparamters and Random forest and compared their result with R2 and RMSE.
+Phase 3- Applied XGBoost along with optuna (read the documentation ) for tuning hyperparamters and Random forest and compared their result with R2 and RMSE.
+Applied ridge regression but was performing very poorly as data is non linear.

 Phase 4- Used test file for predictions.
-First aligned columns according to training set used same imputation and ecoding methods on test set.
-Used both models on it.